openvinotoolkit/openvino/docs/notebooks/person-tracking-with-output.rst

 - Data preprocess function is used to change the layout and shape of input data, according to requirement of the network input format.
-- Data postprocess function is used to extract the useful information from network’s original output and visualize it.
+- Datapostprocess function is used to extract the useful information from network’s original output and visualize it.

 .. code:: ipython3